danielfoehrKn/kubeswitch/docs/setup_vault.md

-# Use the Vault kubeconfig store
+# Setup Vault for `switch`

 Vault can be used as the kubeconfig store for `switch`.
 Currently, the [key-value secrets engine](https://www.vaultproject.io/docs/secrets/kv) is supported.

-## Setup vault
+In addition, only one Vault instance can be configured.
+However, you can configure multiple search paths within this one Vault instance.

-The `vault` should store all base64 encoded kubeconfigs under one root path.
+The `vault` should store kubeconfigs base64 encoded under one or multiple root paths.
-This path will be recursively searched for secrets.
+These paths will be recursively searched for secrets.

 First, enable this path e.g. `landscapes` with the [key-value secrets engine](https://www.vaultproject.io/docs/secrets/kv).